 Dense Fog Advisory Friday morning

 Friday will remain warm and humid with less rain expected.
-However, scattered storms will be possible in the afternoon.
+Scattered storms will be possible in the afternoon.

-Saturday looks dry at this time with highs in the upper 80s and partly cloudy skies.
-The humidity continues through the weekend with another chance for spotty storms Sunday.
+Saturday looks dry with highs in the upper 80s under partly cloudy skies.

-Monday will be warmer with a return to the 90-degree weather.
-There will be a small chance for storms Monday afternoon but storm chances increase Tuesday through Thursday.
-At this time it looks like there will be a break in the warm and humid weather by the end of next week.
+Our high humidity will continue through the weekend with another chance for spotty storms on Sunday.

 See a spelling or grammar error in our story?
 Please include the title when you click here to report it.